Polis Price Tops $0.16 on Major Exchanges (POLIS)

 According to CryptoCompare, “Polis is a community driven cryptocurrency for fast transactions and payments.
 Polis is used on Polispay app the multi coin wallet as main currency with its own ecosystem like gift cards and debit cards.Polis gives you the opportunity to buy these gift cards and vouchers without any additonal fees.
 The complete project is governed as a DAO.
 Polis uses advanced decentralized blockchain technology to solve major problems for the global community. wPolis or wrapped Polis is 1:1 backed by Polis coin.
 This token was generated to make Polis available for the Ethereum network and it is traded on Uniswap. “

-It is usually not possible to buy alternative cryptocurrencies such as Polis directly using US dollars.
-Investors seeking to trade Polis should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
+It is usually not currently possible to buy alternative cryptocurrencies such as Polis directly using U.S. dollars.
+Investors seeking to acquire Polis should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy Polis using one of the aforementioned exchanges.

 Receive News & Updates for Polis Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Polis and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.